skinos7/doc/com/forward/route.md

     // ... more rule
 }
 ```

-Examples, show current all of route rule
+Examples, show current all rule settings of route
 ```shell
 forward@route
 {